How to Make a Miniature Stonehenge Garden for the Solstice

 How to Make a Miniature Stonehenge Garden

 We found the miniature Stonehenge Kit at a Barnes and Noble store, call ahead if your going to one of the brick and mortar stores, they may have them in stock.
-Otherwise, search the internet for “Stonehenge Kit” on Amazon or Ebay.
+Otherwise, find the “Stonehenge Kit” in our Amazon affiliate store here.

 The little Stonehenge Kit comes with a map to show you where to place the stones – makes it easy-peasy.
 The stones are made of resin and are easy to drill.
 Use florist’s rod or an old metal coat hanger and you’ll need 16 rods.

 Decide on your plant material first.
 We used Irish Moss (Sagina subulata – it’s not really moss per se; it’s a perennial ground cover.) in the above display garden, which is about ½” deep and grown from a 4” pot planted the previous summer.
 For this how-to, we used 3″ long rods because our native moss is almost 2″ deep before the soil level starts.
 The rods should go down into the soil at least 1” to stay firmly in place.

 You may not have enough time before the end of the world to order the Stonehenge Kit so I’ve included a close up of the stones towards the end of the slideshow so you can make your own out of Polymer Clay or Fimo.

 Join us for your FREE weekly Mini Garden Gazette to have more miniature garden fun here.

 [Posted on 19/12/2012] All sales through our online store are GUARANTEED.
 If the world does end on Friday, we will give you a complete refund!! ;o)